hugorithm/HopfenCraft/README.md

 ```
 docker compose up
 ```
+Please keep in mind that since we are using Docker, you must use the service name defined in `docker-compose.yaml` instead of `localhost` in your environment variables

 And that's it!
 The containers should be up and running and the HopfenCraft is available on [localhost:3000](http:localhost:3000)